Independent wallet safety guide

 Cake Wallet does not need your seed phrase for ordinary navigation.
 For login-related searches, start from official app listings or the official website, check the publisher, avoid ads that ask for recovery words, and never enter a seed into a website.

-Read page ›
+Read safety guide ›

 Restore Cake Wallet Safely.
 Recovery Checklist